 Fire Prevention department

-There are 11 fire stations located throughout the agglomeration, including the Saint-Lambert fire station at 35 Aberdeen Street.
+There are 11 fire stations located throughout the agglomeration.
 They can respond rapidly to a fire or other emergency (road accident, hazardous material spill, etc.).

 Personnel from the Division de la prévention incendie is at your service to inform you concerning methods of fire prevention.
 On request, technicians may also inspect equipment or installations to ensure that they are in compliance, so don't hesitate to contact the Division de la prévention incendie.